Skip to main content

 - Significant work completed → save_memory(category: "context")

-After using search results, call memory_feedback to rate memories as helpful/not_helpful/outdated.
+- After using search results, call memory_feedback to rate memories as helpful/not_helpful/outdated/wrong.

-Memory persists across all sessions - use project param for project-specific context only.
+- Memory persists across all sessions.
+Use project only for known project-specific context.

 Cursor